bobgeis/aoc2020/readme.md

 I'm coding using vscode with [nim](https://marketplace.visualstudio.com/items?itemName=kosz78.nim) and [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) extensions.
 Plus some others, but those two are nim-specific.

-I've included 'lib' of code I found useful last year. `aocutils` has some utility procs for dealing with this particular repo (finding data files for each day, etc). `bedrock` is a misc utilities file that has requirement that it import nothing else from this repo.
+I've included a 'lib' of code I found useful last year. `aocutils` has some utility procs for dealing with this particular repo (finding data files for each day, etc). `bedrock` is a misc utilities file that has requirement that it import nothing else from this repo.
 It's the "bottom". `vecna` is a bunch of convenience functions for working with vectors (eg: x,y[,z] coordinates) which happens a lot in aoc.
 It makes vectors of "N" values of "A" type. `graphwalk` is a very generic implementation of BFS and Djikstra's algorithm.
 Because I got tired of re-implementing them. `shenanigans` is for experimentation, weird macros, and causing trouble.

 For nimble packages, the `stint` package is vital for dealing with very large ints. `memo` and `itertools` are sometimes very helpful and convenient.